Dealing with bad grades is frustrating for both you and your children.

 You’ll still be involved in your children’s lives and studies, and you’ll need to work with them to set clear expectations and consequences.

-But there will no longer be everyday nagging about homework or assignments.
+But there will no longer be everyday nagging and wondering how to get your teenagers to do their homework.
 Your children will understand their responsibilities, and they’ll act accordingly.

 With this approach, your children will gain a sense of autonomy.
 They’ll also perform better in school.